 Dietitians and nutritionists are healthcare professionals with expertise in the nutritional value of food.
 Like others in the healthcare field, they work directly with patients or clients.
 They evaluate their clients’ current diets and recommend meal plans to help them achieve a healthy lifestyle or reach a goal like weight loss, gains in muscle, or lowering blood pressure.
 To make sure clients stick with their meal plans, dietitians and nutritionists need to make sure these diets are affordable and reasonably appealing to their clients.
 After clients begin their new meal plans, dietitians and nutritionists track their progress and change the diet as necessary.
-Dietitians and nutritionists find work in hospitals, nursing homes, doctors’ officers, outpatient centers and government entities.
-More than one in ten dietitians and nutritionists work for themselves, according to the United States Bureau of Labor Statistics (BLS).
+Dietitians and nutritionists find work in hospitals, nursing homes, doctors’ officers, outpatient centers, and government entities.
+More than 10 percent of dietitians and nutritionists work for themselves, according to the United States Bureau of Labor Statistics (BLS).

 Dietitians and nutritionists serve similar roles, but the careers aren’t identical.
 All professionals in this field are nutritionists, but only if they earn the Registered Dietitian Nutritionist credential can they be called registered dietitians.

 To become a dietitian or nutritionist, you will need a bachelor’s degree.
 Majors like foods & nutrition, clinical nutrition, dietetics, and food service systems management are among the most popular among aspiring dietitians and nutritionists.
 No matter what major you decide to study, expect to take courses in biology, chemistry, nutrition, and psychology during your academic career.